tochinicky/loadbalancer_nginx/README.md

   ![Image](https://github.com/tochinicky/loadbalancer_nginx/assets/29289689/0c198b6b-42b9-4574-ad1c-059f187c3b38)

-**Step 2**: Open Port 8000 We will be running our webservers on port 8000 while the load balancers runs on port 80.
-We need to open port
+**Step 2**: Open Port 8000 We will be running our webservers on port 8000 while the load balancers run on port 80.
+We need to open the port
 8000 to allow traffic from anywhere.
-To do this we need to add a rule to the security group of each of our webservers
+To do this we need to add a rule to the security group of each of our web servers

   • Click on the instance ID to get the details of your EC2 instance,